World grain price surge triggering defaults

 “The price rises mean some sales were made at huge losses, people are now looking at the terms of their performance bonds to see if it is worthwhile not delivering.”

-On most contracts in international trade, sellers have to provide a guarantee that they will pay a penalty if they do not fulfill their contract called a performance bond.
+On most contracts in international trade, sellers have to provide a guarantee that they will pay a penalty if they do not fulfil their contract called a performance bond.

 In some grains deals, the performance bond means sellers must pay 10 percent of the contract value to the buyer if a default talks place.